dianna-ai/dianna/README.md

 ![image](https://github.com/dianna-ai/dianna/assets/25911757/ce0b76b8-f00c-468a-9732-c21704e289f6)

 ### IMPORTANT: Sensitivity to hyperparameters
 The XAI methods (explainers) are sensitive to the choice of their hyperparameters!
-In this [work](https://staff.fnwi.uva.nl/a.s.z.belloum/MSctheses/MScthesis_Willem_van_der_Spec.pdf), this sensitivity is researched and useful conclusions are drawn.
+In this [work](https://staff.fnwi.uva.nl/a.s.z.belloum/MSctheses/MScthesis_Willem_van_der_Spec.pdf), this sensitivity to hyperparameters is researched and useful conclusions are drawn.
 The default hyperparameters used in DIANNA for each explainer as well as the values for our tutorial examples are given in the Tutorials [README](./tutorials/README.md#important-hyperparameters).

 ## Dashboard